 Jon Prideaux CEO

 Jon is a payments guy with nearly a quarter of century of experience.
 He was an early Visa Europe employee and key contributor to its growth, leaving in 2006 as EVP Marketing.
 He started Visa Europe’s ecommerce division, was the lead executive on the introduction of Chip and PIN technology and oversaw product launches such as Visa Electron and V PAY.
 He served on the Board of EMVCo, was the Chairman of the Compliance Committee and was a member of Visa’s Global Product and Brand Councils.
 Since leaving Visa in 2006, Jon served as Deputy CEO for SecureTrading, where he doubled transaction numbers and quadrupled profitability.
 He then led a management buy in at Shopcreator, the ecommerce software platform; he will remain as their Chairman while serving as Boku's CEO.

 Adam Lee Chief Product Officer

-Adam has been developing online solutions for businesses and consumers for nearly 15 years.
-Before joining Boku, Adam was responsible for launching Intuit’s first online healthcare payment solution for two of the largest healthcare organizations in the US, UnitedHealthcare and CIGNA and began testing the idea behind payment linked marketing.
-Prior to Intuit, Adam had also worked for two major industry consortium backed B2B platform companies, Neoforma and more notably Globalnetxchange (ultimately merging with Worldwide Retail Exchange to form Agentrics) where he developed technology and services to drive better supply chain performance between companies around the world including Carrefour, Sears, Sainsburys, Metro AG, Karstadt Quelle, Unilever, Proctor & Gamble, and Diageo.
+Adam has been developing new products and services for startup ventures for over 15 years.
+At Boku, Adam leads product, design, and marketing, charged with finding innovative new applications for the 4B+ mobile phones the Boku platform is currently connected to.
+Before joining Boku, Adam was at Intuit where he launched the world's first consumer medical wallet used to understand, manage, and pay for healthcare expenses, distributed by two of the largest US healthcare networks, UnitedHealthcare and CIGNA.
+Prior to Intuit, Adam had also worked for two major industry backed B2B platform companies, Neoforma and more notably GlobalNetXchange where he developed technology and services to drive better supply chain performance between companies around the world including Carrefour, Sears, Sainsburys, Metro AG, Karstadt Quelle, Unilever, Proctor & Gamble, and Diageo.

 Rohan Marr SVP, Engineering and Operations